cellml/libcellml/docs/tutorials/tutorial3/tutorial3_cpp.rst

 .. container:: dothis

     **2.a** Create :code:`Variable` items for each of the missing variables discovered above.
     Remember that:

-    - Each must have a name, either using the naming constructor :code:`Variable::create("name_here")` or by manually calling the :code:`setName` function; and
+    - Each must have a name, either using the naming constructor :code:`Variable::create("myNewVariable")` or by manually calling the :code:`setName` function; and
     - Each name must match that inside your MathML string.

 .. container:: dothis

-    **2.b** Add each of your new variables to the component using the :code:`addVariable` function.
+    **2.b** Add each of your new variables to the component using the :code:`addVariable(myNewVariable)` function.

 .. container:: dothis